Weeks-UNC/shapemapper-txome/README.md

 ### Example usage

-  ``kallisto-txome --shapemapper-args '--random-primer-len 9' --paired --modified modified_fastqs --untreated untreated_fastqs --target 16S.fa 23S.fa TPP.fa``
+  ``shapemapper-txome --shapemapper-args '--random-primer-len 9' --paired --modified modified_fastqs --untreated untreated_fastqs --target 16S.fa 23S.fa TPP.fa``

 ### Testing

-  ``kallisto-txome --test``
+  ``shapemapper-txome --test``

 This will run on a partial dataset included with these scripts.
 It should complete without error in about 1 minute, producing